FanatiQS/VerbalEyes-Scroll-Controller/doc/implementing.md

 	* 1: Connected.
 The socket is connected.
 	* 0: Connecting.
 The socket has not connected or failed yet.
 	* -1: Error.
 The socket failed to connect.
 * If the socket is in a `connecting` state for too long (10 seconds), it automatically rejects the socket connection and retries.
-This time can be customised by defining the macro `CONNECTINGTIMEOUT` for the file `verbaleEyes_speed_controller.c`.
+This time can be customised by defining the macro `CONNECTINGTIMEOUT` for the file `./src/scroll_controller.c`.
 * Type `int8_t` is the same as `signed char` on most systems.

 ##### Read